Black Marketing Racket Of Oxygen Busted In Kanpur

 "Traders are cashing in on the virus 'panic' by jacking up prices of the product," said an official.

-He further said that some of these cylinders were being sold to Covid-19 patients under home quarantine at exorbitant prices.—IANS
+He further said that some of these cylinders were being sold to Covid-19 patients under home quarantine at exorbitant prices.